China farm pollution worsens, despite moves to curb excessive fertilisers, pesticides

 China’s use of chemical fertilizer grew by an average 5.2 percent a year over the past three decades, reaching 59 million tonnes in 2013, Xinhua said last month.

-“There is large space to reduce this growth,” Zhang said, reiterating a target announced late last year to halt growth in fertilizer use nationwide by 2020.
+“There is large space to reduce this growth,” Zhang said, reiterating a target announced late last year to halt growth in fertiliser use nationwide by 2020.

-“I believe it is absolutely possible to guarantee our food security strategy,” added Zhang, while proposing farmers use more organic fertilizers.
+“I believe it is absolutely possible to guarantee our food security strategy,” added Zhang, while proposing farmers use more organic fertilisers.

-“China’s soil fertility is declining so it needs fertilizers to maintain it,” he said, adding that switching to organic fertilizers such as animal manure was much more labor-intensive for farmers already facing rising labor costs.
+“China’s soil fertility is declining so it needs fertilisers to maintain it,” he said, adding that switching to organic fertilisers such as animal manure was much more labour-intensive for farmers already facing rising labour costs.

-“The agriculture ministry’s main goal is to stabilize production, or increase it.
+“The agriculture ministry’s main goal is to stabilise production, or increase it.
 Environmental protection is not their number one function,” added Qiu.

 Beijing also wants to promote the use of waste management systems at livestock farms and try to reduce pollution from plastic film, promoting biodegradable products as an alternative, said Zhang.

-China is also targeting more efficient irrigation and recycling of straw left after harvesting for use as mulch, animal feed and biomass.
+China is also targetting more efficient irrigation and recycling of straw left after harvesting for use as mulch, animal feed and biomass.

 Reporting By Dominique Patton; Editing by Michael Perry